bleeding182/indiana/README.md

 2. Open the app and input your token
 3. Browse your apps.

+### App Links (if you got multiple devices)

 Alternatively you can create and share an applink that will install and setup the token for you.
+This makes it easier if you want to onboard multiple devices at once.

-Replace the `{{API_TOKEN}}` in the following and open the link on your Android phone.
+Replace `{{API_TOKEN}}` in the following link, then share and open it on your Android phone.

     https://g2xp4.app.goo.gl/?link=https://indiana.davidmedenjak.com/bitrise/{{API_TOKEN}}&apn=com.davidmedenjak.indiana